Therapy for infertility or pregnancy loss in NYC

 Multicultural therapy celebrates individual differences and all identities as equal and valuable.
 Infertility and pregnancy loss experiences can make us grapple with derailed life and relationship goals, which are gendered and heteronormative.
 Having space to discuss these thoughts and feelings openly is important to supporting your sense of self during a time of uncertainty.

-NYC therapists specializing in infertility and miscarriage
+NYC therapists for infertility and miscarriage

 While it may feel like a hard time to start therapy, especially if you’re feeling pressured to “move on” to the next step or IVF cycle, having a completely non-judgmental and neutral space to share whatever is on your mind makes a difference.
 Having regular support that prioritizes taking care of yourself and empowered decision-making can help you face what’s next.
 Whatever the future holds, our therapists will help you build a family or life that’s meaningful to you - even if it’s not the way you expected.